saraozn/tp/docs/UserGuide.md

 Finds and returns a customer or a list of customers whose name contains the substring inputted.

-Format: `findcust String`
+Format: `findcust NAME`

-* Finds and returns the customer(s) whose name contains the `String` substring.
+* Finds and returns the customer(s) whose name contains the `NAME` substring.
-* The String must be in the same language as the name, i.e English.
+* The `NAME` must be in the same language as the name, i.e English.
-* The String should only contain the relevant alphabets
+* The `NAME` should only contain the relevant alphabets

 Examples:
 * `list` followed by `findcust F` finds and returns the customer(s) with names that begin with "F" in the customer list.